Frodriguez9/pixel-art-maker/README.md

 Udacity provided the HTML and CSS code, while I was tasked to develop the JavaScript portion of the project.

+Please open 'designs.js' to see the code that I actually wrote.

 ## This project demonstrated my ability to:

 - Use JavaSript to alter HTML and CSS Coding.